aditpshrimal/aditpshrimal.github.io/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit/) file for details.
+This project is licensed - see the [LICENSE](hhtml5up.net/license) file for details.